k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 #### AITableFieldsInclusion

-- This is an optional table that enables the inclusion/exclusion of tables/fields from the LU schema export into the PG DB, to be used in the AI training process.
+- This optional table specifies which tables and/or fields to include in or exclude from the LU schema export to the PG DB, to be used in the AI training process.
 See example:

   ![special params](images/ai_tables_inclusion_example.png)